Looking After NHS Staff – Lone Working Risk Assessment

 The risk assessment needs to consider options to eliminate or control a hazard in order to decrease the degree of risk to as low as is reasonably practicable.

-Community based staff workers – doctors, nurses, dieticians, assistants, chaplains, midwifery, and emergency care practitioners
+Community based staff workers – doctors, nurses, dietitians, assistants, chaplains, midwifery, and emergency care practitioners

 Security and maintenance staff